bancolombia/distributed-performance-analyzer/README.md

 # Performance Analyzer

-Performance Analyzer is a HTTP benchmarking tool capable of generating significant load from a single node or from a distributed cluster.
-It combines the capabilities of elixir to analyze the behavior of an application in different scenaries of concurrency.
+Performance Analyzer is an HTTP benchmarking tool capable of generating significant load from a single node or from a distributed cluster.
+It combines the capabilities of elixir to analyze the behavior of an application in different concurrency scenarios.

 ## Install